 If you’re searching around for a VeChain wallet that matches your needs, make sure you look for the following important features:

 - Security.
-Research the security features the wallet offers, such as PIN protection, 2-factor authentication and multisig functionality.
+Research the security features the wallet offers, such as PIN protection, two-factor authentication and multisig functionality.
 It’s also a good idea to check whether the wallet has ever been hacked or if there have ever been any other security breaches reported.

 - Ease of use.
 If you’re not sure how to use a wallet properly, how can you be expected to safely store your VET tokens?
 With this in mind, choose a wallet with a simple user interface that’s easy to understand and navigate.